Abandoned Mine Management

 In the United States and most countries, mining companies are required to follow stringent environmental and rehabilitation codes to minimize environmental impact and avoid impact on human health.
 The leftover waste from mining operations is so hazardous that mining companies must meet government regulations and address the management of waste prior to opening the mine.

 Periodic Products’ Chelok® polymer compounds represent a significant advance in reducing the environmental impact of these abandoned mines and their tailing ponds.
-With their ease of use, high binding capacity, and rapid binding speed, Chelok polymers offer a practical and effective method of removing hazardous metals, including rare earths, from the environment.
+With their ease of use, high binding capacity, and rapid binding speed, Chelok polymers offer a practical and effective method of removing hazardous metals, including rare earths, from the environment with the added potential benefit of reuse.